Antioch Baptist church is a place where the Word of God is taught verse by verse in an expository manner.

 The historical name of Antioch is the name of one of the first churches established in the Book of Acts (11:19-30) and is the place the disciples were first called “Christians” and was called the “the cradle of Christianity”.
 The congregation there provided relief to brothers and sisters living in Judea at a time of famine.
 Also, Paul and Barnabas based their ministry out of that early church of Antioch.

 The name of Antioch has long stood as a name that has represented the Lord Jesus Christ in an uncompromising stand on His Word and faith in His eternal salvation.
 It has been said that although ancient Alexandria became the brains of Christendom, its heart was yet beating at Antioch.
 The early church at Antioch stood for the proper interpretation of the Holy Scriptures and became synonymous with the literal and historical method.

 Antioch Baptist Church was founded on 28 January, 1829 by a small group of dedicated believers who knew it to be their “indispensable duty and great privilege to be set in order as a Church of Jesus Christ”.
 Eventually after the Civil War, the former slaves who were members of Antioch formed their own congregation on 20 October 1867 and took the same name for their congregation.

 Antioch Baptist Church continues to serve the Lord Jesus Christ today.
-Pastor Brad Jones’ expository preaching method has taken us through several New Testament books and we eagerly look to see where God’s Spirit will lead next as we study His Word.
-It is exciting that the two congregations named Antioch (we like to call ourselves Antioch "North" and Antioch "South"!) are located close to each other and have plans to work closer together in the future.
+Pastor Brad Jones’ expository, exegetical preaching method has taken us through several New Testament books and we eagerly look to see where God’s Spirit will lead next as we study His Word.
+It is exciting that the two congregations named Antioch (we like to call ourselves Antioch "North" and Antioch "South") are located close to each other.
 Both congregations today take opportunities to worship together when they can at annual Bible Conferences, Revivals and other events.

 Today, Antioch Baptist Church continues as her namesake, following Jesus one step at a time.